aws-samples/build-language-models-on-aws/README.md

 ## Build Language Models on AWS

-This repository contains a compilation of examples that showcase how to build, fine-tune, and deploy lanugage models with Amazon SageMaker.
+This repository contains a compilation of examples that showcase how to build, fine-tune, and deploy language models with Amazon SageMaker.

 ## Usage
 To run any notebooks in this folder, you'll need to have an: